colorfield/mastodon-api-php/README.md

 # Mastodon API PHP

-PHP wrapper for the Mastodon API.
+PHP wrapper for the Mastodon API that includes oAuth helpers, Guzzle based.

 _**Still under development**, will be released on Packagist once ready._